Rat Islands

 The name Rat Islands is the English translation of the name given to the islands by Captain Fyodor Petrovich Litke in 1827 when he visited the Aleutian Islands on a voyage around the world.
-The islands are named so because rats were accidentally introduced to Rat Island in about 1780.
+The islands are named so because rats were accidentally introduced to Hawadax Island (formerly known as Rat Island) in about 1780.
 As of 2009, after a government-funded eradication program, Rat Island is believed to be rat-free; it was renamed Hawadax Island in 2012.
-However, a post-operation assessment found that many of the island's local bird populations were negatively impacted—there was a far higher-than-expected nontarget mortality.
+However, a post-operation assessment found that many of the island's local bird populations were negatively impacted [by what?]—there was a far higher-than-expected nontarget mortality.
 An internal U.S. Fish and Wildlife Service Office of Law Enforcement investigation revealed that several laws may have been violated.

 The Rat Islands are earthquake-prone as they are located on the boundary of the Pacific and North American tectonic plates.
 The 1965 Rat Islands earthquake was one of the largest in recorded history with a magnitude of 8.7.